How To Set Up QuickBooks Online for Personal Use

 - Personal: Any transaction without tax deductions can be tagged as “Personal.”

-- Part-time gigs: You can create a separate class for each part-time job (i.e. “Bartending,” “Delivery driving,” and “Landscaping”).
+- Part-time gigs: You can create a separate class for each part-time job (e.g., “Bartending,” “Delivery driving,” and “Landscaping”).
 You can even create a subclass, like “Delivery driving-nightshift” and “Delivery driving-dayshift.”

 - Rental expenses: If you have both personal rent and business rent expenses, then you can create classes for “Personal Rent” and “Business Rent” to track them separately.

 By default, the class tracking feature in QuickBooks Online is disabled.
-To turn it on, click the cog wheel, select Accounts and settings, and select Advanced on the left menu panel.
-Under Categories, toggle Track classes to on and then click Save.
+To turn it on, click the cog wheel, select Accounts and Settings, and select Advanced on the left menu panel.
+Under Categories, toggle Track classes to on and then click the Save button.

-After you turn on class tracking, click on the cog wheel and select All Lists from the Lists section.
+After you turn class tracking on, click on the cog wheel and select All Lists from the Lists section.

 From the Lists window, click on Classes, and from here, you’ll be able to add a new class and see existing classes.
-Select the green New button, and then name the new class.
-If it has a parent class, then click the Is sub-class button and enter the parent class.
+Select the New button, and then name the new class.
+If it has a parent class, then tick the Is sub-class option and enter the parent class.
 Click Save to continue.

-By setting up classes and assigning them to your transactions, you can create detailed profit and loss reports by class.
-This customized report breaks down your income and expenses into specific groups, helping you better track where exactly your money is going and coming from.
+By setting up classes and assigning them to your transactions, you can create a detailed profit and loss report by class, which breaks down your income and expenses into specific groups, helping you better track where your money is going to and coming from.

 Step 5: Connect Bank & Credit Card Accounts

 While you can manually add banks in the chart of accounts, you might prefer to connect them to QuickBooks Online to save time.
-When you connect your bank and credit card accounts to QuickBooks, the program will download your transactions automatically every day.
-Connecting your bank account helps you know your current balance easily, track which transactions have cleared, makes reconciliation chores easier, and find errors without waiting for your bank statement.
+When you connect your bank and credit card accounts to QuickBooks, the program will download your transactions automatically daily.

 Follow the prompts until you connect your bank or credit card account successfully.
 The steps may vary depending on your bank or credit card provider.
 On rare occasions that your bank is not supported by QuickBooks Online, you can manually add them through the chart of accounts.